Structure theorem for projective klt pairs with nef anti-canonical divisor: Introduction

 \begin{conj} Let $Y$ be a projective klt variety with numerically trivial canonical divisor.
 If $Y$ has vanishing augmented irregularity, then $\pi_{1}(Y)$ is finite. \end{conj}

-Moreover, {\hyperref[thm-main]{Theorem \ref*{thm-main}}} opens the doors to study sRC quotients.
-The sRC quotients, introduced in \cite{Cam16}, are natural generalizations of MRC fibrations to log pairs.
+{\hyperref[thm-main]{Theorem \ref*{thm-main}}} opens the study of sRC quotients.
+The MRC fibration of $X$ has the drawback of not containing any information of the boundary divisor $\Delta$, whereas the sRC quotient of $(X, \Delta)$, introduced in \cite{Cam16}, is a natural generalization of the MRC fibration that considers the boundary divisor $\Delta$.
 It would be an attractive problem to establish a structure theorem of sRC quotients by comparing MRC fibrations of $X$ to sRC quotients of $(X, \Delta)$.
-Following \cite[Conjecture 1.5]{CCM19}, we can predict that, up to a finite quasi-\'etale cover, the pair $(X, \Delta)$ admits a locally constant sRC quotient $(X, \Delta) \to (Z, \Delta_{Z})$ with the numerically trivial $K_{Z}+\Delta_{Z}$; moreover, the MRC fibration $ X \to Y$ in {\hyperref[thm-main]{Theorem \ref*{thm-main}}} factorizes through the sRC quotient $(X, \Delta) \to (Z, \Delta_{Z})$.
+Based on \cite[Conjecture 1.5]{CCM19}, we pose the following conjecture: \begin{conj} Let $(X,\Delta)$ be a klt pair with nef anti-log canonical divisor $-(K_X+\Delta)$.
+Then, up to a finite quasi-\'etale cover, the sRC quotient $(X, \Delta) \to (Z, \Delta_{Z})$ is a locally constant fibration with numerically trivial $K_{Z}+\Delta_{Z}$.
+Moreover, the MRC fibration $ X \to Y$ in {\hyperref[thm-main]{Theorem \ref*{thm-main}}} factorizes through $(X, \Delta) \to (Z, \Delta_{Z})$. \end{conj}